purnendu23/CarND-Traffic-Sign-Classifier-Project/final_report.md

 *  Augmentation of artifitial data to get a more uniform distribution of examples in training and validation set

 The first step in augmenting the dataset was combining the training and validation set.
-My goal was to get the count of examples associated with each class to approximately _"most number number of examples across all classes + 1000 "_.
+My goal was to get the count of examples associated with each class to approximately _"most number of examples across all classes + 1000 "_.
 You can see this in the code: `max_count = max(count) + 1000`.
 I use three techniques for geometric transformations of images : 'tanslation', 'rotation' and 'perspective-transformation' (gives a top-view transformation of the image).
 In the project you will find `translation_image(img, translation_lbound, translation_hbound)`, `rotation_image(img, rotation_lbound, rotation_hbound )`, and `perspectiveTransformation_image(img)` which are called for each image.
 The resuting images are added to the final list along with the original images to get an augmented list of images.
 I then use `train_test_split` to split this set into training and validation.
 The following barplots show the distribution of examples in the 43 different classes of signs.